iHeartRadio Music Awards 2018: Everything You Didn't See on TV

 Model Student: Halsey stopped Alex Moscou, the Marjory Stoneman Douglas High School survivor that spoke about gun violence, and gave him a huge hug.
 She, G-Eazy and Alex then took a photo together.

 Superfan: A Maren Morris song came on during a break and Hailey Baldwin was singing and dancing along.
-She new every word and was waving her arms around.
+She knew every word and was waving her arms around.

-You Got Dissed?: Hailey walked over to say hello to Cardi B, but she ignored her.
+You Got Dissed?: Hailey walked over to say hello to Cardi B, but got ignored.
 So instead the host greeted someone else at the table.

-Jovi Time: During Bon Jovi's performance, Cardi B looked bored and scrolled through her Instagram.
-Sarah Hyland was mouthing all the words as was Hailey Baldwin, Paris and Chris.
+Jovi Time: During Bon Jovi's performance, Cardi B looked bored and scrolled through her Instagram feed.
+Sarah Hyland was mouthing all the words as were Hailey Baldwin, Paris and Chris.
 They were all dancing along to the rock songs.

 Kevin Winter/Getty Images for iHeartMedia